treolabs/treopim/docs/en/user-guide/associated-products.md

 ## Creating

-To create a new associated product record, click `Associated Products` in the breadcrumb navigation or in the navigation menu to get to the associated products [list view](#listing) and then click the `Create Associated Product` button.
+To create a new associated product record, click `Associated Products` in the breadcrumb navigation or in the navigation menu to get to the associated products [list view](#listing), and then click the `Create Associated Product` button.
 The common creation  pop-up will appear:

 ![Associated product creation](../../_assets/associated-products/ap-create-popup.jpg)